 Wherever you store your reusable bags, make sure to wash them regularly to keep them clean.

 It's always best to use bags that you already have at home instead of buying new ones.
 We recommend using a variety of bags that:

 Reusable fruit and vegetable bags (also known as produce bags) are small, lightweight bags that come in various materials, sizes and designs.
 You can buy them at most major retailers including supermarkets, smaller shops or from online retailers.
 If you’re handy with a sewing machine, you could even create and make your own.

 Keep them in your handbag, backpack or in your reusable shopping bags to avoid using plastic bags when you shop for fruit and vegetables.

 A soft plastic is a type of plastic that can easily be scrunched into a ball.

 If you cannot avoid using soft plastics and single-use bags, it is important that you do not put them in your recycling bin at home as they can prevent recycling from being processed and turned into new products.
-Instead, take them to a recycling drop-off point near you.
-These days, most drop-off points at supermarkets also accept single-use plastic bags.
+Currently, soft plastics can't be recycled and need to be disposed of in the general waste bin.